raul-izquierdo/english/sources/vocabulary/Money/Shopping and Products.$.md

 pagar = pay for
     ?
 Pagué la comida : `I paid for the meal`
     ?
-Me ofrecí a pagar las clases : `I offered to pay for lessons` pagar con tarjeta = pay by card pagar en efectivo = pay in cash
+Me ofrecí a pagar las clases : `I offered to pay for lessons` pagar con tarjeta = pay with card pagar en efectivo = pay in cash

 pagar en la caja